rydmike/flex_color_scheme/README.md

 only at strong and heavy levels will it have an impact.
 This is by design, to keep most surface totally or very close to black when true black is combined with surface branding.
 If you really want total and true black for all surfaces and backgrounds, then avoid combining true black mode with branded surfaces.
-On the other hand it still makes an even darker theme than normal dark theme and it eliminates the scrolling issue, since all background colored pixels are not fully off in the strong and heavy branded true black mode.
+On the other hand it still makes an even darker theme, than normal dark theme, and it eliminates the scrolling issue since all background colored pixels are not fully off in the strong and heavy branded true black modes.

 Here is an example of a branded dark theme with true black OFF and true black ON, when using heavy branding.